farhansolodev/ebiten-quadtree/README.md

 # ebiten-quadtree
 Quadtree visualization in Go

-- See how sprites are organized in a quadtree structure with a visual representation.
+- See how sprites are organized in a quadtree structure.
 - Hover your mouse over sprites to quickly locate them using the quadtree's acceleration.
-- Customize the number of sprites to experiment with different loads and observe quadtree behavior.
+- Customize the number of sprites to experiment with different loads.

 [![Quadtree in action](https://raw.githubusercontent.com/farhansolodev/ebiten-quadtree/master/visualisation.gif)](https://github.com/farhansolodev/ebiten-quadtree/blob/master/visualisation.gif "Quadtree in action")